 Register online >> or call (206)789-0883 to speak to a registrar.

-Each family that registers for any birth & parenting prep series is also enrolled in our new Parent Club, which entitles you to a FREE Conscious Fathering class, plus 15% discounts on many of our non-series classes (discount applied at check out when you use the coupon codes provided in your registration confirmation).
+Each family that registers for any birth & parenting prep series is also enrolled in our new Parent Club, which entitles you to a 15% discount on many of our non-series classes (discount applied at check out when you use the coupon codes provided in your registration confirmation).
 You will also receive Parent Trust newsletters that contain parenting tips and useful information for the various stages of parenting, plus direct access to on-going support for parenting challenges. ***Refer a friend and they, too, can register with our Parent Club program and enjoy the benefits of 15% off select classes.

-Classes eligible for the Parent Club 15% discount include: Baby Care for Adopting Families, Babysafe, Better Birth Refresher, Conscious Fathering (FREE when registering for a birth series), Life with Baby, Sibling Prep for Parents, Preventing Preterm Birth, and Working with Labor Pain.
+Classes eligible for the Parent Club 15% discount include: Baby Care for Adopting Families, Babysafe, Better Birth Refresher, Conscious Fathering, Life with Baby, Sibling Prep for Parents, Preventing Preterm Birth, and Working with Labor Pain.